 More information on how to register for classes with Tsukasa Taiko can be found on their website.
-If you’d like to experience the art of taiko drumming in person, Tsukasa Taiko has numerous performances planned throughout the month of August in the Chicagoland area.
+If you’d like to experience the art of taiko drumming in person, Tsukasa Taiko has numerous performances planned throughout the year in the Chicagoland area.

 Tsukasa Taiko is led by prolific composer, multi-instrumentalist, educator and performer, Tatsu Aoki.
 One of the most recorded artists in the Chicago music scene, Aoki works in a wide range of musical genres, from traditional Japanese to jazz to experimental.
 Born into an artisan family before the downturn of traditional Japanese entertainment, Aoki carries with him the knowledge and self-imposed responsibility of preserving the original essence of that musical genre, while simultaneously expanding the voice of jazz, taiko and other musical forms.
 Aoki is a recipient of the Chicago Tribune’s “Chicagoan of the Year” award and recognized by Jazziz Magazine as one of the artists who “changed jazz,” among other accolades.
 For more information, please visit www.taikolegacy.com.